p-arrow/Red-Blue-Guide/Z_Networks/VPN.md

    - Confirmation of VPN Providers that no secret data queries from third parties exist
 2. Data Retention Law
    - How long VPN Providers keep user data stored

+## Protocols

+#### 1) PPTP/1723
+- Point-to-Point Tunneling Protocol
+- Developed by Microsoft, proprietary
+- Uses CHAP-authentication, which makes it vulnerable
+- Uses GRE to encapsulate PPP packets

+#### 2) L2TP/1701
+- No encryption
+- Uses fixed ports.
+Easy to block by NAT Firewall
+- Easy to setup
+- Usually paired with IPSec for security reasons

+#### 3) SSTP (Secure Socket Tunneling Protocol)
+- Developed by Microsoft, proprietary
+- Not recommended, bad security

+#### 4) IKEv2 (Internet Key Exchange)
+- Developed by Microsoft and Cisco
+- Good for mobile platforms
+- Secure and fast

+#### 5) IPSec

+#### 6) OpenVPN
+- User friendly
+- TCP/UDP based
+- Not natively supported, 3rd party sofware necessary
+- Maybe not easy to configure for non-technical people
+- Best Practice:
+    - 2048 bit or 4096 bit RSA certificates
+    - DHE-RSA-AES256-SHA for exchange of OpenVPN key
+    - AES-256-CBC-SHA for data